 Holiday Gift Giving on a Budget

-The shining décor, the smell of fresh-baked cookies drifting from the kitchen and families coming together in celebration — nothing beats the holiday season.
+The shimmering tree lights, the smell of fresh-baked cookies and the excitement of partaking in family traditions — nothing beats the holiday season!
 And with spirits so high, it’s hard not to get in the gift-giving mood.
 But, before you start making your list and checking it twice, make sure you keep your budget on track by having a plan place.

-We’ve put together some money-saving tips for the holidays that’ll help you fill the space beneath your tree without breaking the bank:
+We’ve put together some money-saving tips for the holidays that’ll help you fill the space beneath your tree without breaking the bank.
+Take a look!

-Get crafty.
 Homemade gifts are all the rage right now!
 And in the end, it’s the thought that counts.
-So consider crafting your own presents this year — homemade jams, knitted scarves, hand-decorated coasters, etc. Just remember to factor in your DIY experience and don’t bite off more than you can chew.
+So consider crafting your own presents this year — homemade jams, knitted scarves, hand-decorated coasters, etc. Here are some DIY craft ideas to get you started.

-Give memories.
 Have you had meaningful moments with your gift recipient in the past year?
 Take advantage of that!
-Frame a picture of the two of you on vacation, put together a memory box of your shared favorite things, etc. There’s nothing like a touch of nostalgia to get your friends and family smiling.
+Frame a picture of the two from a fun day, put together a memory box of your shared favorite things, etc. There’s nothing like a touch of nostalgia to get your friends and family smiling.

 No matter what your budget, you’ve got what it takes to make this holiday season a memorable one..
 And remember, holidays gifts aren’t about the price tag — they are about making the people you care about feel special and loved.
 You’ve got this.